 To find out about the different lighting styles we offer, which feature these bulb types, view our lighting buying guide.

-Then consider a switch.
-Fridges and ovens sometimes need higher-rated switches.
-We offer a 20-amp double pole switch with a neon indicator, or for appliances that require a 13 amp fuse, switched fused spurs are included in the assortment.
+Fridges and ovens sometimes need higher-rated amps in the switch, which is something to bear in mind when installing a new appliance.
+We offer a 20-amp double pole switch with a neon indicator, or for appliances that require a 13-amp fuse, switched fused spurs are included in our assortment.

 Recommended dimmer ratings